 As last year winded down and you looked toward this year, you probably had goals and dreams of where you would like your business to go and how to make it grow.
 You prepared what you thought to be a realistic budget.
 Preparing the budget is the first step; reviewing it at least monthly is as important to the success of your company.
 Don’t let your budget gather dust and never look at it again.

-Nothing is more exciting than looking at the first month of the year and seeing how you did compared to your budget.
 Are you on track?
 You may need to revisit your resolutions, but don’t give up, readjust.
+You can adjust your budget now to reflect the rest of the of the year.
 Keep going.
 Here are some tips to do just that:

 - If you haven’t already, create a budget based on last year’s actual numbers